Through The Fibro Fog

 A few notes on some of them:

-• Lemon balm - you want to use fresh lemon leaves in this recipe, rather than dried.
+• Lemon balm - you want to use fresh lemon balm leaves in this recipe, rather than dried.

 📖 Swaps and variations

 Swap pine nuts for pumpkin seeds.
 If you need to be nut free, then pumpkin seeds can be used instead of pine nuts.
 Pumpkin seeds also score as lower histamine than pine nuts for my readers with that dietary requirement.
+Check out my substitutes for pine nuts post for more ideas!

 Swap apple cider vinegar for lemon juice.
 If it is suitable for you, then lemon juice can be used in this pesto.